kvertacnik/Practical_Bioinformatics_Workshop/5_WGS_and_GATK.md

 mkdir 6_gatk_hapcaller_out

-# This is a still a for loop
+# This is a still a for loop, just in a different format
 for f in `cat list`;
 do
 echo $f